autopilot-rs/autopy-legacy/README.markdown

 * Freaking out friends and family
 	- Well maybe this isn't really a practical use, _but_...

-<div id="what-else-pydroid"></div>
+<div id="what-else-autopy"></div>

-### What else is Pydroid?
+### What else is AutoPy?

 * Portable
 	- Works on Mac OS X, Windows, and X11.
 * Fast
 	- Written in pure ANSI C.
 * Simple
-	- Pydroid is designed as a _toolkit_, not a _framework_ -- it doesn't get in your way.
+	- AutoPy is designed as a _toolkit_, not a _framework_ -- it doesn't get in your way.
 At the same time, convenience functions are provided where useful.
 * Easy
-	- Pydroid is designed to be simple and easy-to-understand, both for the end user and the implementor; that is, both the public API and the internals are straightforward and well-documented.
+	- AutoPy is designed to be simple and easy-to-understand, both for the end user and the implementor; that is, both the public API and the internals are straightforward and well-documented.
 It should be easy to pick up, and easy to modify if you need.

-<div id="pydroid-getting-started"></div>
+<div id="autopy-getting-started"></div>

 ## Getting Started

-<div id="pydroid-requirements"></div>
+<div id="autopy-requirements"></div>

 ### Requirements